 Click here to see the schedule and find instructions on how to register.

 3. You must initially apply to Union County College in order to be eligible to apply to Trinitas School of Nursing.
-Click here for information on the Union County College admission process or call our Elizabeth campus at 908-965-6050 or our Cranford Campus at 908-709-7500.
+Click here for information on the Union County College admission process or call the Elizabeth campus at 908-965-6050 or the Cranford Campus at 908-709-7500.
 Click here to access a Union County College online application.